fpdev-io/blog/_posts/2020-08-05-functors-explained.markdown

 In this blogpost series we'll define our own **`Functor`**, **`Monad`** and **`Applicative`**.

-Let's with a Functor and make some assumptions first:
+Let's start with a Functor and make some assumptions first:

 1. We have three functions:
  - **`A => B`**